 You’re not only a writer, as readers learn in your book, you’re also a cook!
 If you have any favorite recipes or excerpts you’d like us to include, please let us know.
 Our followers love the idea of a favorite meal or dessert to celebrate a loved one.

 Shelling fresh fava beans is a labor of love.
 Removing the hull and peeling back the outer skin of each bean takes time, patience, and a soulful respect for the cultivation of this generous bean.
 There is a reason it has been a Mediterranean mainstay for centuries.
 For me, preparing fava beans is a kind of meditation.
 I put on some music, pour myself a glass of wine, and ready the beans.
 It is the way Saro taught me.
 Click here to read the rest of her recipe for fava beans.

-Stay tuned for part two of this series where Locke expands upon her experience with loss and caring for her late husband.
+Continue reading part two of this series where Locke expands upon her experience with loss and caring for her late husband.
 Her story reminds us that having the conversation is a tremendous act of love, as it gives way to understanding, healing and honoring one another.
-We encourage you to pick up a Conversation Starter Kit, turn to the one you love and have the conversation.
+We encourage you to pick up a Conversation Starter Guide , turn to the one you love and have the conversation.